 “Let’s all be champions of protection and place the rights and dignity of victims and survivors at the heart of our efforts.” — Dr. Natalia Kanem, UNFPA Executive Director.

-To drive these priorities forward, four key initiatives underpin the championship:
+To drive these priorities forward, five key initiatives underpin the championship:

 - Establishment of an inter-agency PSEAH expert roster to ensure rapid deployment of qualified human resources.